Equifax hack included nearly 11 million US driver’s licenses

 Blue Apron competitor HelloFresh planning to raise up to $353 million in IPO

-The latest news from the enormous Equifax hack is that the stolen records included 10.9 million driver’s licenses from US citizens, according to the Wall Street Journal’s sources.
+The latest news from the enormous Equifax hack is that the stolen records included 10.9 million driver’s licenses from U.S. citizens, according to The Wall Street Journal’s sources.
 This isn’t much of a surprise given how poorly all the other information was secured, but it’s nice to put a number on just how many of various personal documents Equifax’s poor security practices exposed.

 Licenses are of course a ubiquitous form of state-issued ID, and as such end up being used frequently for certain kinds of verification.
 No doubt Equifax required its users to provide this particular form of ID… oh, I’d say about 10.9 million times.